 Everyone needs to charge all the things nowadays.
 Make it easy on your guests by providing a charging station right in the guest room.
 We like the ones with multiple cords so you can have one for each type of device (Android, Apple, etc).
 Try something like this.
 If you don't want to purchase a charging station, try just providing a cord near the bed, already plugged in and ready.
-Your guests will be thrilled not to have to dig a charger out of their bag at bedtime!
+Your guests will be happy not to dig a charger out of their bag at bedtime!

 11. Extension cord

 Have you ever stayed in a hotel or house where you couldn’t find or reach an outlet?
 It’s so frustrating, right?
 If you can leave an empty wall space with an outlet, that is the best option.
-But in a smaller guest space you might not have that freedom so your next best choice is to run an extension cord or power strip discreetly from the power source.
-One that leads to the nightstand is a great choice because that is where most people like to plug in their phones and other devices.
+But in a smaller guest space you might not have that freedom, so your next best choice is to run an extension cord or power strip discreetly from the power source.
+One that leads to the nightstand is great because that is where most people like to plug in their phones and other devices.

 12. White noise machine

 It’s a thing… most people prefer to have some sort of noise while they sleep, especially in an unfamiliar house where new sounds might keep you up at night.
 A white noise machine or fan provides your guests with the option to reduce outside sounds or even provide a distraction from too much quiet.
 This one offers several sounds and volumes.